MehulATL/mayho.github.io/_posts/2013-11-24-merge_sort.md

   3. Use recursion to keep splitting the sub arrays.
   4. Merge the sub array back to form your sorted result array.

-Now that we have wrapped our minds around what merge sorts actually do, let's move onto the code.
+Now that we have wrapped our heads around what merge sorts actually do, let's move onto the code.

 {% highlight javascript linenos %}
 {% raw %}